horovod/horovod/docs/conda.rst

-The most robust approach to obtain NVCC and still use Conda to manage all the other dependencies is to install the NVIDIA CUDA Toolkit on your system and then install a meta-package `nvcc_linux-64`_ from conda-forge which configures your Conda environment to use the NVCC installed on the system together with the other CUDA Toolkit components installed inside the Conda environment.
+The most robust approach to obtain NVCC and still use Conda to manage all the other dependencies is to install the NVIDIA CUDA Toolkit on your system and then install a meta-package `nvcc_linux-64`_ from conda-forge, which configures your Conda environment to use the NVCC installed on the system together with the other CUDA Toolkit components installed inside the Conda environment.